iminoso/monitor/README.md

 nodejs 10.16.0
 ```

-Using [asdf] version manager to install the dependencies provided in `.tool-versions`
+Use [asdf](https://asdf-vm.com/#/core-manage-asdf-vm) version manager to install the dependencies provided in `.tool-versions`:

 ```
 $ asdf install